DroopyTersen/spscript/README.md

 ```

-###GET Request
+###GET & POST Requests
-Both the RestDao and CrossDomainDao implement a `.get()` method that allows you to type in the api call's relative url.
+Every REST Api call that SharePoint supports can be called using SPService.
+Both the RestDao and CrossDomainDao implement a `.get()` and `post()` method that allow you to type in the api call's relative url.
 For example, you could rewrite the code above as:
 ```javascript
 dataService.get("/web/lists/getByTitle('Tasks')/items").done(function(data){
     var tasks = data.d.results;